LowellObservatory/NightWatch/_proto/Bokeh-active-update/README.md

 of "ohlc" and a browser window or new tab will pop up and will be showing a continuously updateing graph containing fake random data.

+If we want to make this graph available to the Django webserver for embedding into a web page we have to allow websocket connection from Django.
+This is done by starting the server like this:

+bokeh  serve ohlc/ --allow-websocket-origin=127.0.0.1:8000